keichi/binary-parser/README.md

   required) Length of the array expressed in bytes.
 Can be a number, string or a function.
 Use number for statically sized arrays.
-- `readUntil` - (either `length`, `lengthInBytes`, or `readUntil` is required) If `'eof'`, then this parser reads until the end of `Buffer` object.
+- `readUntil` - (either `length`, `lengthInBytes`, or `readUntil` is required) If `"eof"`, then this parser reads until the end of `Buffer` object.
 If function it reads until the function returns true.

 ```javascript